 As well as Berkman and Goldman, the United States also produced other notable activists and thinkers.
 Voltairine de Cleyre played an important role in the US anarchist movement, enriching both US and international anarchist theory with her articles, poems and speeches.
 Her work includes such classics as Anarchism and American Traditions, Direct Action, Sex Slavery and The Dominant Idea.
 These are included, along with other articles and some of her famous poems, in The Voltairine de Cleyre Reader.
 These and other important essays are included in Exquisite Rebel, another anthology of her writings, while Eugenia C. Delamotte's Gates of Freedom provides an excellent overview of her life and ideas as well as selections from her works.
 In addition, the book Anarchy!
 An Anthology of Emma Goldman's Mother Earth contains a good selection of her writings as well as other anarchists active at the time.
 Also of interest is the collection of the speeches she made to mark the state murder of the Chicago Martyrs in 1886 (see the First Mayday: The Haymarket Speeches 1895-1910).
 Every November the 11th, except when illness made it impossible, she spoke in their memory.
-For those interested in the ideas of that previous generation of anarchists which the Chicago Martyrs represented, Albert Parsons' Anarchism: Its Philosophy and Scientific Basis is essential reading.
-His wife, Lucy Parsons, was also an outstanding anarchist activist from the 1870s until her death in 1942 and selections of her writings and speeches can be found in the book Freedom, Equality & Solidarity (edited by Gale Ahrens).
+For those interested in the ideas of that previous generation of anarchists which the Chicago ical edge of Smith's work are conveniently ignored by those claiming him for the classical liberal tradition.